aduriseti/ETTTS_pytorch/README.md

         - [ ] decay
         - [ ] gradient clipping
         - [ ] pad from other direction? - seemed like attention model trained from end of input to beginning
-        - [ ] get rid of unnecesary separability params for separable convolutions
         - [x] get some NULL character going for padding - alternatively modify c2i to not map any character to 0
 - [x] use as reference
     - [x] https://github.com/Kyubyong/dc_tts